Sep. 27th - Oct. 1st: Big Month Part 1, 4 Day Prep and the Biggest Day

 Sep.
 27th: Puerto Maldonado, Grasslands and Savannah

-The start of the trip is with a flight via Cusco leaving at 07:45am and arriving at 10:30.
+The start of the trip is with a flight via Cusco to Puerto Maldonado.
 You will be picked up by the local guide and start birding straight away at La Pastora with White-throated and Purus Jacamar among the specialties.
-Gunnar will arrive with the Lima flight at 13.00pm.

-At night we shall search for Zig-Zag Heron.
-Little, Spot-tailed and Rufous Nightjar and other nocturnal birds of the savannah.
+At night we shall search for Zig-Zag Heron, Pheasant Cusco, Little, Spot-tailed and Rufous Nightjar and Striped Owl and other nocturnal birds of the savannah.
 We'll have a meal at EcoAmazonia and then return to Puerto Maldonado for an overnight stay.

 Sep 28: Saona Lodge